Gold Coast Arena

-Gold Coast Arena is a planned multipurpose arena with a retractable roof located on the Gold Coast, Queensland, Australia.
+Gold Coast Arena is a planned multi-purpose sports and entertainment arena located on the Gold Coast, Queensland, Australia.

 History

 In April 2015 it emerged that stadium hiring costs at Robina Stadium were not viable long-term for the Gold Coast Titans and local media outlets began pressuring Stadiums Queensland to alter the existing contract.
 The Titans had investigated the possibility of moving games to the Gold Coast Suns' home ground but were quickly made aware that Carrara Stadium was also owned by Stadiums Queensland and would incur a similar hiring fee.
 It was also revealed that Cricket Australia's plan to host Big Bash League games on the Gold Coast was contingent on a new stadium deal being struck between the Suns and Stadiums Queensland.
 After a two-year standoff and without a suitable alternative to leverage Stadiums Queensland into cutting a more equitable deal, Gold Coast Mayor Tom Tate expressed disappointment in Stadiums Queensland's unwillingness to amend stadium hiring costs for both the Suns and Titans while also putting forward the concept of a council-owned boutique venue.
 Despite successful renegotiations between the Suns, Titans and Stadiums Queensland in mid-2018, a boutique entertainment venue remained on the agenda for Gold Coast city leaders.

-In October 2018 it was revealed that the Gold Coast Council had earmarked the historic CBD site of Owen Park as the front runner to be converted into an entertainment venue.
-In early 2019, the region of South East Queensland emerged as a contender to host the 2032 Olympic Games and that new and existing venues on the Gold Coast were required for the bid to be successful.
+In October 2018, it was revealed that the Gold Coast Council had earmarked the historic CBD site of Owen Park as the front-runner to be converted into an entertainment venue.
+In early 2019, the city of Brisbane emerged as a contender to host the 2032 Summer Olympics and that new and existing venues on the Gold Coast were required for the bid to be successful.
 City Mayor Tom Tate announced the establishment of the Gold Coast Music Advisory Group in September 2019 and committed to a 50/50 funding split with the Queensland Government for the $60 million entertainment venue.
 A week later, international promoters TEG and Live Nation expressed willingness to work with local and state governments to make the venue a reality.
 Local media outlets also suggested AEG Ogden were interested in managing the venue and Chairman Harvey Lister threw his weight behind the concept of a 10,000 seat entertainment venue on the Gold Coast.
 In December 2019 it was revealed that Queensland Tourism Minister Kate Jones had met with Live Nation several times about their plans to scope out a location for a new music venue on the Gold Coast.